aismann/SimpleSnake/README.md

 - Use sprites unstead of draw primitives
 - Add some effects (sound, exploding stuff, traps, etc)

-- or use it as startup of your own snake version with axis
+- or use it as startup of your own snake version with Axmol

 ### Idea from here:
 https://www.youtube.com/channel/UCC7qpnId5RIQruKDJOt2exw